Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Introduction

 The paper proceeds as follows.
 In Section \ref{abc} we briefly summarize the basic principles of ABC as they would apply in a state space framework.\textbf{\ }In Section \ref{Aux}, we then proceed to demonstrate the theoretical\textbf{\ }properties of the auxiliary likelihood approach to ABC, including sufficient conditions for Bayesian consistency to hold, in this particular setting.
 The sense in which inference based on the auxiliary MLE is replicated by inference based on the auxiliary score is also described.
-In Section \ref{model_vol} we then consider the application of the auxiliary likelihood approach in the non-linear state space setting, using the three classes of latent volatility models for illustration.
-Numerical accuracy of the proposed method, as applied to data generated artificially from the Heston (1993) square root volatility model, is then assessed in Section \ref{sq_numerics}.
-Existence of known (non-central chi-squared) transition densities means that the exact likelihood function/posterior distribution is available for the purpose of comparison.
-The accuracy of the auxiliary likelihood-based ABC posterior estimate is\ compared\ with: 1) an ABC estimate that uses a (weighted) Euclidean metric based on statistics that are sufficient for an observed autoregressive model of order one defined on the logarithmic squared returns; and 2) an ABC estimate that exploits the dimension-reduction technique of Fearnhead and Prangle (2012), applied to this latter set of summary statistics.
-The auxiliary likelihood-based method is shown to provide the most accurate estimate of the exact posterior in almost all cases documented.
-In Section \ref{large} numerical evidence supports Bayesian consistency for the auxiliary-likelihood based method in all three SSMs investigated in the paper.
-In contrast, evidence for the consistency of various summary-statistic based ABC methods is mixed.\emph{\ }Section \ref{end} concludes.
-Technical proofs and certain computational details are included in appendices to the paper.
+In Section \ref{model_vol} we then consider the application of the auxiliary likelihood approach in the non-linear state space setting, using the three classes of {stochastic} volatility models for illustration.